The Kotobuki Squadron

 - Elite Mook: He's this to the Union, as he's the most notable officer of the villain team, has a slightly different paint job to the other mooks, and slightly more capable.

 - Four Eyes, Zero Soul: Wears glasses and is a corrupt scumbag.
-He even threatens a nurse to get information on patients.
+He even threatens a nurse with death just to get information on patients and their belongings.

 - In the Back: He backstabs Torihei almost literally by shooting his plane when the latter asked for help against the Kotobuki girls.

-- Karma Houdini: All this guy gets is the status of "stranded with a parachute somewhere in the desert."
+- Karma Houdini: All this guy gets at the end of the series is the status of "stranded with a parachute somewhere in the desert."
+One wonders if he'll die of thirst.

 - No Name Given: Subverted; at first, the show and the official site only identifies him as "the HR Department Head", but after his name is said by one of his lackey in Episode 9, every interfaces of the show calls him Hideaki.